khulnasoft-lab/design.khulnasoft.com/contents/components/principles.md

 ### Origin and purpose

 Purpose and values inform principles, while principles inform the product.
-Make sure that this is the case by having no conflicting statements.
+Make sure that no conflicting principles are introduced.

 Principles should either inform the process or the desired output.
 Those that define processes are described in our [handbook](https://about.gitlab.com/handbook/product/#product-principles), while the outcome principles are detailed here.